SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 ### DAG networks and multiple subnet deployments

 In the preceding example, even though there are two different subnets in use by the DAG (192.168.1.0 and 10.0.0.0), the DAG is considered a single-subnet DAG because each member uses the same subnet to form the MAPI network.
-When DAG members use different subnets for the MAPI network, the DAG is referred to as a multi-subnet DAG.
+When DAG members use different subnets for the MAPI network, the DAG is referred to as a  *multi-subnet DAG*  .
 In a multi-subnet DAG, the proper subnets are automatically associated with each DAG network.

 For example, consider DAG2, a two-member DAG where each member has two network adapters (one dedicated for the MAPI network and the other for a replication network), and each DAG member is located in a separate Active Directory site, with its MAPI network on a different subnet.
 Example IP address configuration settings are shown in the following table.